joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Proficiency exams

 You are required to learn a wide variety of techniques for Linux, git, vim, emacs, etc. I will not lecture about these techniques.
 See the [list of techniques](/guide/proficiency-exams.html).
 You cannot use notes while being examined.
+The grading rubric is as follows, out of 3 points:

+- answer at least 75% of the questions: 3 pts
+- answer at least 50% of the questions: 2 pts
+- ansewr at least 25% of the questions: 1 pt
+- answer fewer than 25% of the questions: 0 pts

 ### Attendance